 5 Conclusions

-The present data demonstrates that subjects with LBP have altered passive hip extensor moments and total hip moments, power and work done during walking, compared with healthy controls.
+The present data demonstrates that subjects with LBP have altered passive hip extensor moments and total power and work done during walking, compared with healthy controls.
 Although it is not possible to extrapolate cause and effect relationships, rehabilitation programmes for LBP patients should differentiate between the active, neuromuscular components of movement, and the passive components.
 Biomechanical models should include individual measurements of passive joint moments.
 The approach used in the present study may be a useful measurement model for clinicians assessing low back pain.

 Acknowledgements